-To visit the English-language exhibition*, you must make an online reservation according to a predetermined schedule.
+To visit the exhibition, also available in English*, you must make an online reservation according to a predetermined schedule.
 Ticketing fees are $5 per ticket (taxes included) for BAnQ subscribers and $10 per ticket (taxes included) for non-subscribers.

 No ticketing fees on Tuesdays, starting at 5 pm (last tour at 8:30 pm).
 You can reserve online as early as noon the previous Friday.

 For security reasons, infants and children under 14 will not be admitted.

 The Library at Night is a virtual exploration of 10 of the world’s most fascinating libraries.
 It was designed by the Ex Machina production company and its artistic director, multidisciplinary artist Robert Lepage, based on an original idea by BAnQ.

 Inspired by the essay of the same name by writer Alberto Manguel, the project's co-creator, the exhibition explores the philosophical, architectural and social foundations on which all libraries rest.